madMAx43v3r/chia-gigahorse/chiapos/README.md

 ```
 export CUDA_VISIBLE_DEVICES=1,2
 ```
+This will use the second and third device. (first device is `0`)

-This will apply to all CUDA applications however.
+Note: `CUDA_VISIBLE_DEVICES` applies to all CUDA applications.

+Note: When changing environment variables you need to restart the Chia daemon for it to take effect: `./chia.bin stop all -d`

 ## Limit RAM usage

 To reduce RAM usage or increase the max number of cores used you can tune environment variable:
 ```
 export CHIAPOS_MAX_CORES=8